 “I’m a heroin addict so I am a terrible parent”.

 Just a drug addict.
 Terrible parent.
 Burden.
 Inconvenience.
 These labels are gut wrenching and, yet, tragically common.

-Another way we can perpetuate stigma within the addiction recovery community is by playing the comparison game.
+Another way we can perpetuate stigma within the New Hampshire addiction recovery community is by playing the comparison game.
 For example, someone with an alcohol use disorder may consider themselves superior to someone with an opioid use disorder.
 Both opioids and alcohol are addictive substances with the power to change brain functioning.
 In other words, comparison is a baseless activity.
 There’s an old saying that goes, “a drug is a drug is a drug”.
 Similarly, people in addiction recovery often compare recovery programs: “N.A. is better than A.A.” or “Wait…you go to SMART Recovery?
 Those meetings are nonsense!” or “You’re not sober if you use medication assisted maintenance!”

 Why is Stigma Even a Thing?

 There are no complex answers to be found here.
 The bottom line is that stigma is fear in disguise.
 Stigma, at its core, is fear driven separation.
 For people who don’t understand substance use disorder, perpetuating stigma is a way of staying aloft.
 Separation and superiority equal safety.
 It’s comforting to think, “I’m better than you.
 That will never happen to me”.
 Stigma is also about the fear of not being enough – and this is more common within the addiction recovery community itself.
 People are afraid they’re not good enough – especially when they are grappling with their own substance use disorder – and it can feel good to cut others down.
 At the end of the day, judgement is always about self-judgement.
 The perceived flaws we point out in others are the characteristics we fear in ourselves.